usethesource/rascal-website/docs/Rascal/Declarations/SyntaxDefinition/index.md

 Each alternative of a syntax definition is defined by a list of [./Symbol](../../../Rascal/Declarations/SyntaxDefinition/Symbol/index.md)s.
 Each of the [./Symbol](../../../Rascal/Declarations/SyntaxDefinition/Symbol/index.md)s can be labeled or not.
 The alternative of a defined syntax type may be labeled or not as well.
-With the label additional operations are activated on the corresponding parse trees:
+With the label, additional operations are activated on the corresponding parse trees:

 *  The `is` operator is defined for labeled alternatives (see [Operators](../../../Rascal/Expressions/Operators/index.md)).
 *  The `has` operator is defined for labeled [./Symbol](../../../Rascal/Declarations/SyntaxDefinition/Symbol/index.md)s in the right-hand side (see [Operators](../../../Rascal/Expressions/Operators/index.md)).